rguerillot/RM-seq/README.md

 Analysis bioinformatic pipeline for high-throughput assessment of resistance mutations.
 RM-seq is an amplicon-based, deep-sequencing technique using single molecule barcoding.
 We have adapted this method to identify and characterise antibiotic resistance mutation.

-A complete descrition of the RM-seq method is available [here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0572-z):
+The complete description of the RM-seq workflow is available [here](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0572-z)

-If you use this tool please cite:
-Guérillot R, Li L, Baines S, Howden BO, Schultz M, Seemann T et al. Comprehensive antibiotic-linked mutation assessment by Resistance Mutation Sequencing (RM-seq).
+Guérillot R et al. Comprehensive antibiotic-linked mutation assessment by Resistance Mutation Sequencing (RM-seq).
 2018. doi:10.1101/257915.

 ## Is this the right tool for me?